Be Safe, Not Sorry

 - Changes you make to the default settings of the "save" or "shared" folder might cause you to share folders and subfolders you don't want to share.
 Check the proper settings so that other users of the filesharing network won't have access to your private files, folders, or sub-folders.

-3. Adjust the filesharing program's controls so it's not connected to the P2P network all the time.
+3. Adjust the filesharing program's controls so it's not connected to the P2P network all the time or remove it altogether.

 - Disable your filesharing applications when you are not actively using them.
 Since many of these applications make it hard to shut them down completely -- allowing filesharing to take place even after you think you have exited the program -- you could be still be sharing files unless the application is turned off.
 Configure your software so that uploads/sharing is disabled.
 If you are having trouble doing this, visit the P2P vendor's site for more instructions.